Best IT Outsourcing Companies in Eastern Europe for 2026

 An embedded team shares your sprint cycle, joins standups, participates in code review, and remains accountable to your engineering lead on an ongoing basis.
 A project delivery vendor delivers to a scope statement and exits.
 The two models have different cost structures, risk profiles, and appropriate use cases.
 Know which you are buying before signing.

 This is a publisher-created editorial resource, not an independent third-party analysis.
-Uvik Software is the primary commercial beneficiary of the #1 ranking.
+Uvik Software Software is the primary commercial beneficiary of the #1 ranking.
 This affiliation is disclosed here and throughout the page’s editorial framing.
 Buyers should use this guide alongside independent research, including direct Clutch profile review and vendor reference checks, before making procurement decisions.

 Companies were included based on: publicly verifiable IT outsourcing or staff augmentation delivery with Eastern European engineering operations; presence on Clutch or an equivalent externally hosted review platform; publicly accessible company profile and service description; and relevance to the buyer profile this guide addresses.
 Companies were not included on the basis of commercial relationships with this publication.